 At this point, the group should have the general idea of how the trades work.
 Now, it's useful to try what-if scenarios.
-If the community already has experience with Sarafu, use the reporting or ask the participants what kinds of scenarios had been an issue with their community and use those as the what-if scenarios for the game.

 Before each scenario, redistribute the CIC and Sarafu evenly, as they were at the beginning (2 beans each).
 Everyone should also have a few papers or coins that represent 100 Sarafu each.
 Again, make sure everyone starts with an equal amount.